wxie2017/wxie2017.github.io/pages/speech/Toastmasters_is_your_stage.md

 This is the stage that not only improves my communication skills but also develops my leadership skills.
 If there is a chance, please be a club officer.

-Most of all, welcome to your Toastmasters journey.
-There is much to learn and explore as a member of Toastmasters International.
-You are encouraged to ask any of our members for help.
+On the stage of Toastmasters, you can be a speaker, you can be a role-taker, and you can be an officer, and most of all, welcome to your Toastmasters journey.
+There is much to learn and explore as a new member of Toastmasters International.
+You are encouraged to ask any of club members for help.
 We are here to support you.

 Remember, Toastmaster is your stage.
 All you need is to act.